-The applicant and abutters shall be notified of the public hearing and the time of place of such hearing by certified mail, not less than ten (10) days before the date fixed for the hearing.
+The applicant and abutters shall be notified of the public hearing and the time of place of such hearing by both certified and regular mail, not less than ten (10) days before the date fixed for the hearing.
 In addition, notice to the general public of the public hearing shall be published in the Portsmouth Herald and posted in the Town Offices at least ten (10) days before the date fixed for the hearing.
 The notice to the applicant, abutters and general public shall contain the information as specified in Section 4.2.3.a.
+(Rev. 10/23)